 Katja is currently working on her monograph Needlework, Social Transformation and Making Meaning: The Everyday Textures of Feminist Activism (Bloomsbury, 2023).
 Thinking text, textiles and material practices in and through each other, the book offers a pioneering interdisciplinary framework for the study of needlework, affect and transnational feminist politics.

-As Postdoctoral Fellow on the ERC funded Politics of Patents (POP) project, Katja conducts qualitative analysis of the POP clothing patent archive and interviews with inventors.
-With over ten years experience in sewing and quilting, she also reconstructs garments from the archive along with the POP team as part of their research into speculative sewing and inventive methods.
+As Postdoctoral Fellow on the ERC funded Politics of Patents (POP) project at Goldsmiths, Katja conducts qualitative analysis of the POP clothing patent archive and interviews with inventors.
+She also reconstructs garments from the archive along with the POP team and is involved in creating an exhibition and public engagement events.

 - PhD, University of Kent 2020

 - MA, University of Kent 2015

 Katja’s research interests are in feminist theory, affect, protest cultures, social transformation, social justice, textile crafts and the phenomenology of making.